Salmon Patty Recipe

 What To Serve With These

 In our house, we love serving our salmon cakes with classic comfort food sides like mac and cheese, sweet potato fries, or potato salad.
-We always make sure to have something fresh and green on the side, too-a fresh green salad is always a winner in our house!
+We always make sure to have something fresh and green on the side, too-roasted asparagus and Parmesan or a fresh green salad are always winners in our house!

 Love this recipe?
 Please leave a review and a 5-star rating!
 This helps other home cooks find this recipe.
 Appreciate you!